 - When you buy stocks is more important than what stocks you buy.

-- Something you pay for is more valuable than something you receive free.
+- Something you pay for is more valuable than something you receive for free.

 - Parents shouldn’t divorce.

-- Children should be protected from all risks.
+- Children should be defended from all risks.

 - A clean home is a happy home.